oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6900_series/6900_size/10_mm_id_22_mm_od_6_mm_depth/part/readme.md

-# Hardware Bearing 6900 Series 6900 Size 10 Mm Id 22 Mm Od 6 Mm Depth
+# Hardware Bearing 6900 Series 6900 Size 10 mm Id 22 mm Od 6 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base